"Celestial Chords in Gorgeous Array"

 The New York Times, May 13, 1995

 On Friday night, I heard Mahler's Eighth Symphony in Carnegie Hall: it harnessed immense forces to a musical narrative of surprising swiftness, even brutal efficiency.
-Four nights later, I heard something no less gigantic: Morton Feldman's "For Philip Guston," which sent a small complement of musicians into music of vast dimensions.
+Four nights later, I heard something no less gigantic: Morton Feldman's "For Philip Guston," which sent a small complement of musicians into spaces of vast dimensions.
 The flutist Petr Kotik, the pianist Joseph Kubera and the percussionist Chris Nappi, all members of the S.E.M.
 Ensemble, played this five-hour trio in the Paula Cooper Gallery in SoHo on Tuesday night; the audience was about a twentieth the size of Carnegie's, but the burst of stupefied pleasure at the end was just as intense.

 Mahler compared his symphony to suns and planets revolving; there is something celestial, too, about Feldman's "Guston," whose disconnected slivers of sound glimmer like starlight.
 Some stretches are dense with figuration and detail; others are nearly empty, with flecks of music hanging here and there.
 The work stretches itself before the ears like the sky on a clear night; any hints of larger patterns are probably self-invented constellations.